-The intent of localization is to strengthen local humanitarian leadership to help achieve the goals listed.
-In order to do this, there must be increased institutional capacity of local response organizations.
-This can be done through educational outreach and technical assistance to enhance the internal practices and staffing of local organizations.
+Localization intends to strengthen local humanitarian leadership to achieve the goals listed.
+To do this, local response organizations must have increased institutional capacity.
+This can be achieved through educational outreach and technical assistance to enhance local organizations’ internal practices and staffing.
 And through greater sensitivity to the conditions in which these leaders work, whether that be the current state of government, transportation/power/financial infrastructure or natural resources.

-It is also important to implement fair compensation to local organizations for the staff-time required to take on more responsibility.
-Obviously, salaries vary depending upon location, agency, size of community and current stage of the event to which actors are responding.
+It is also essential to implement fair compensation to local organizations for the staff time required to take on more responsibility.
+Salaries vary depending upon location, agency, community size and current stage of the event to which actors are responding.
 However, salaries can be determined by evaluating all these factors in context.

-Successful processes of returning power and decision-making to representatives of affected communities requires the humility, sensitivity and trust of funders in listening carefully to the expressed needs of the community and acknowledging the cultural contexts in which these decisions are being made.
-And, as noted previously, in some cases this may require support for increasing the administrative capacity of these local representatives.
+Successful processes of returning power and decision-making to representatives of affected communities require funders’ humility, sensitivity and trust in listening carefully to the community’s expressed needs and acknowledging the cultural contexts in which these decisions are being made.
+And as noted previously, in some cases, this may require support for increasing the administrative capacity of these local representatives.

 Although there will be instances when it is necessary to rely on international nongovernmental organizations to serve as fiscal partners, direct funding may be the only method to distribute aid in some contexts.
 Direct funding can also stretch dollars on the ground, bypassing other intermediaries.

 The scale and scope of the community crisis may suggest that peer organizations work in partnership to address local needs.
-As an example, feeding organizations might collaborate with logistical experts or feeding organizations might work together to multiply impact.
+For example, feeding organizations might collaborate with logistical experts or work together to multiply impact.
 Although this may seem self-evident, new or pop-up organizations may not have familiarity with other actors in the humanitarian sector.

 Additionally, funders can support local actors by increasing their visibility in larger public and philanthropic circles.
 Sharing the roles, results and innovations of these leaders and organizations expands the audience for support.

-A variety of issues that impact humanitarian response are negatively impacted by public policy and legislative action.
+A variety of issues that impact humanitarian response are negatively affected by public policy and legislative action.
 One prime example is providing aid following a major natural disaster in a country the U.S. has identified as being associated with terrorism.
-National actors can positively influence policy that leaves vulnerable populations at risk for recovery.
+National actors can positively influence policy that addresses vulnerable populations at risk for recovery.

 What is Philanthropy’s Role in Localization?